m-carini/m-carini.github.io/index.md

 ### Extracting Insights on Medications From Drug Reviews

 **Project overview:** Our group used the UCI Drug Review machine learning dataset with the goal of extracting insights for potential users.
-The challenge with this data is that medical conditions are inherantly negative (i.e. cancer, headache, pain, etc.).
+The challenge with this data is that medical conditions are inherently negative (i.e. cancer, headache, pain, etc.).
 Out of the box NLP packages, like vader and n-grams, will not be adequate in rating a text as positive or negative.
 With medication reviews, we need to separate the text pertaining to the medication from the text regarding the condition.

 To do this, we created a list of key words relating to medications (ex. drug, cream, Advil, etc.) and utilized spaCy to identify words connected to our key words.
 The resulting function would take in the full review and return the significant tri-grams like, "decreased my nausea".
 We could then use vader to classify whether that phrase was positive or negative.
 This gives the user/provider the ability to comb through thousands of reviews and analyze the significant phrases for the medication.
-Furthermore, this methodology could be implimented in other contexts such as customer service reviews, legal documents, etc..
+Furthermore, this methodology could be implemented in other contexts such as customer service reviews, legal documents, etc..

 <img src="images/nlp_img.png?raw=true"/>
 <img src="images/nlp_img2.png?raw=true"/>